trueberryless/the-thinking-hub/src/content/posts/policy-thinking.md

 The first thesis is widely known as Kranzberg's First Law of Technology.
 It states quite simply: **Technology is neither good nor bad; nor is it neutral.**

 This destroys the comfortable idea that tools are just tools.
-Engineers love to claim that a system is neutral and that responsibility lies solely with the user—the classic "guns don't kill people" argument.
+Engineers love to claim that a system is neutral and that responsibility lies solely with the user — the classic "guns don't kill people" argument.
 But Kranzberg argues that this is fundamentally false.
 Every piece of technology forces a specific way of doing things.
 It inevitably changes the distribution of power.
 By its very design, a system facilitates certain actions and hinders others; it empowers certain groups of people while disenfranchising others.

 When we implement a mathematical concept into a concrete system in the real world, it ceases to be an abstract neutral entity.
 It becomes an active agent that intervenes in the flow of history.
 It accelerates some developments and brakes others.
 Because of this inherent bias in function and access, no technology can ever be truly neutral.
 Therefore, claiming that "responsibility lies not with the technology, but with the human" is a logical fallacy.
 The technology itself carries a moral and political weight.